 Riders should bring a multi-geared bicycle in good working condition, wear comfortable clothing, wear a helmet, and bring a water bottle.

 Riders should bring a bicycle in good working condition, wear comfortable clothing and shoes, wear a helmet, and bring a water bottle.
-We’ll provide a light snack, but riders are encouraged to bring additional snacks as needed.
+As a reminder, helmets are required by law for participants 16 years of age or under and we strongly encourage all participants to wear a helmet.

 I don’t have a bike.
 Can I still participate?+-